Updates, commentary, training and advice on immigration and asylum law

 Previous tests

-Finally, Appendix FM-SE states that where an applicant applying for limited leave as a partner or parent submits an English language test certificate or result, and the Home Office has previously accepted it as part of a successful partner or parent application, the decision-maker will accept the result as valid despite the fact that it is:
+Finally, Appendix FM-SE states that where an applicant applying for limited leave to enter or remain under Part 8 or Appendix FM submits an English language test certificate or result, and the Home Office has previously accepted it as part of a successful partner or parent application, the decision-maker will accept the result as valid despite the fact that it is:

 (a) from a provider which is no longer approved, or